kelbyludwig/kel.bz/content/post/lll.md

 semi-organized brain dump of that process.
 My goal is to cover LLL in such a way that slowly ratchets down the hand-waving level, so feel free to read the blog post until you are happy with your level of understanding.

+As an aside: if I'm wrong anywhere, please correct me!
+Hitting a nice balance of mathematical accuracy and intuition is pretty tough, but I don't aim to be blatantly wrong.

 ## Suggested Background